phluid61/internet-drafts/file-scheme/draft.md

 --- abstract

-This document specifies the "file" Uniform Resource Identifier (URI) scheme, replacing the definition in RFC 1738.
+This document specifies the "file" Uniform Resource Identifier (URI) scheme, obsoleting the definition in RFC 1738.

-It attempts to document current practices, while at the same time defining a common core which is intended to interoperate across the broad spectrum of existing implementations.
+It attemps to define a common core which is intended to interoperate across the broad spectrum of existing implementations, while at the same time documenting other current practices.

 **Note to Readers (To be removed by the RFC Editor)**